FedeDP/libmodule/docs/src/module.rst

 .. c:macro:: m_broadcast_str(msg)

   Broadcast a string message in module's context.
 Same as calling m_publish(NULL, msg).
-Size is automatically computed through strlen.
+Size is automatically computed through strlen, and autofree is set to false.

   :param msg: message to be delivered to all modules in a context.
   :type msg: :c:type:`const char *`